The White House

 Presidential Proclamation -- National Former Prisoner of War Recognition Day

 NATIONAL FORMER PRISONER OF WAR RECOGNITION DAY, 2013

 - - - - - - -

-NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim April 9, 2011, as National Former Prisoner of War Recognition Day.
-I call upon all Americans to observe this day of remembrance by honoring our service members, veterans, and all American prisoners of war.
+NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim April 9, 2013, as National Former Prisoner of War Recognition Day.
+I call upon all Americans to observe this day of remembrance by honoring all American prisoners of war, our service members, and our veterans.
 I also call upon Federal, State, and local government officials and organizations to observe this day with appropriate ceremonies and activities.

-IN WITNESS WHEREOF, I have hereunto set my hand this eighth day of April, in the year of our Lord two thousand eleven, and of the Independence of the United States of America the two hundred and thirty-fifth.
+IN WITNESS WHEREOF, I have hereunto set my hand this eighth day of April, in the year of our Lord two thousand thirteen, and of the Independence of the United States of America the two hundred and thirty-seventh.